 How to Withdraw Money from Stash Invest

 If you have a Stash account and need to move some money out of it, you have come to the right place.
-We’re going to show you all the ways you can transfer a free cash balance out of Stash at the smallest possible cost in the shortest amount of time.
+We’re going to show you the available ways to transfer a free cash balance out of Stash at the lowest possible cost in the shortest amount of time.

 Moving Cash Out of a Stash Brokerage Account

-Once a taxable investment account at Stash has a free cash balance, the funds can easily be transferred to a linked bank account.
-At the top of the Stash website, there is a Transfer link.
-Click on this and you’ll get the broker’s ACH transfer form.
-It’s super easy to use and takes just a few minutes to complete a transfer.
-A Stash bank account should automatically be linked here for added convenience.
+Once a taxable investment account at Stash has a free cash balance, the funds can be transferred to a linked bank account.
+On the Stash website, use the transfer tool to begin.
+It’s very easy to use and only takes a few minutes to complete a transfer.
+A Stash banking account should automatically be linked here for added convenience.

 Funds can of course be moved to an external checking or savings account, although this account will need to be linked.
 Stash offers two methods to connect an external bank account: instant and manual.
-The latter will require the account’s routing and account numbers, while the former method uses Plaid and requires login credentials.
-The manual method takes several business days to finalize, while the instant system is, well, instant.
-If it works, that is.
-The day we conducted our research, Plaid was down.
-So the manual system may be your only option.
+The latter requires the account’s routing and account numbers, while the former method uses Plaid and requires login credentials.
+The manual method takes several business days to finalize, while the instant system is immediate when it works.
+Depending on your bank’s setup, one method may work better than the other.
 An account that is connected with the manual method cannot receive round-ups.

 Once an account is linked, simply select it in the ACH form as the receiving account.
 Enter the dollar amount and submit the transfer.
 You’re all set.

-Retirement and custodial account holders have to call customer service to make a withdrawal.
-The online transfer tool cannot be used.
+Retirement and custodial account holders have different withdrawal procedures.
+Retirement account holders can complete the required steps through Stash after linking an external bank account and selling investments, while custodial account holders generally need to contact customer service to begin a withdrawal.
 Remember, these accounts have legal restrictions on them, and any withdrawal could potentially have tax consequences.

 Moving Money Out of a Stash Bank Account

-Besides investment accounts, Stash also offers bank accounts with FDIC insurance through a partnership with Green Dot Bank.
+Besides investment accounts, Stash also offers bank accounts with FDIC insurance through a partnership with Stride Bank.
 Funds can be moved out of these accounts using the same transfer tool on the Stash website.
+Traditional ACH withdrawals are available, and Stash Banking also supports instant debit withdrawals in eligible cases.
 Funds can also be moved into a Stash bank account from a Stash investment account.

 Moving Funds to Another Stash Brokerage Account